 Hello Artistic Odyssey readers!
 I’m Melinda – a “designer, dreamer and adventure-seeker”.
 When I’m not busy designing children’s clothing for my day job (or practicing yoga), I love to travel and take pictures.
 And when an out-of-state adventure isn’t possible, I like to explore my own city – New York City.
-LeeLee was so kind to ask me to write about things to do in NYC during the springtime.
-The options are really endless, but I thought I’d focus on a couple neighborhoods in my favorite borough – Brooklyn.
+From visiting restaurants in NYC with a nice view and walking over the Brooklyn Bridge, to watching a broadway show and visit Madison Square Park, the options are really endless.
+But I thought I’d focus on a couple of neighborhoods in my favorite borough – Brooklyn.

 Once you’re in Brooklyn, explore the bridges from a different angle by wandering through the streets of DUMBO (“Down Under the Manhattan Bridge”) and along the water at Brooklyn Bridge Park.
 Take a spin on Jane’s Carousel and, if it’s Sunday, skip the restaurant for lunch and grab something from one of the many vendors that make up Smorgasburg.

 Of course, after all that walking and eating, you may need an afternoon pick-me-up.
 Good thing coffee has become the new “craft beer” of Brooklyn.
 There’s lots of café options to have your daily cappuccino or cortado.